Speaking

 • The roots of mathematics and natural laws: materialism or theism?

 Nobel laureates such as Albert Einstein and Eugene Wigner wondered about the comprehensibility of nature, which they saw as a miracle defying rational explanation.
 They were particularly struck by how mathematics is so well suited to describe the universe as seen in physics.
-Here I discuss two hypotheses about the origin of mathematics and natural laws against each other: an impersonal and material universe versus a personal creator and lawgiver.
+17th century scientist Johannes Kepler, on the other hand, had a very good explanation for why that was so.
+Here I discuss two hypotheses about the origin of mathematics and natural laws and compare them: an impersonal and material universe versus a personal creator and lawgiver.

 • Learning from C S Lewis’ relationship to evolution.